Canadian, Texas, United States of America: What to pack, what to wear, and when to go [2022]

 Gloves

-If you go to the River Valley Pioneer Museum, wear museum-appropriate clothing and take:
+If you see the River Valley Pioneer Museum, wear museum-appropriate clothing and take:

 Small portable cooler